 Peer Advisor Availability

 GS Peer Advisors are students who wish to provide support and advice about the opportunities and challenges at Columbia.
-Peer advisors are available to discuss academics, campus resources, personal concerns, and the transition to GS at either in-person walk-in hours listed below or by scheduling an appointment.
+Peer advisors are available to discuss academics, campus resources, personal concerns, and the transition to GS at either in-person walk-in hours or by scheduling an appointment.

 Undergraduate Peer Advisors

 Caleb is originally from Brooklyn, New York but moved to Peachtree City, Georgia at the age of 10.
 He joined the U.S. Coast Guard straight out of high school and served as a helicopter mechanic.
 He was stationed in Miami, Florida and New Orleans, Louisiana.
 After serving five years, he decided to go to college and pursue a BA in English.
 He is involved with MilVets, the Student-Governing Board, and Columbia Sharp a cappella group.
 Caleb hopes to pursue law school upon graduation.
 During his free time, Caleb enjoys live music, basketball, spending time with his grandparents, and trying out different coffee shops in NYC.

 Avidan is a native New Yorker.
 He postponed a traditional high school and college experience to pursue a career in competitive figure skating.
 After retirement and completion of his GED, he moved back to NYC to get married and attend GS.
 Avidan has served as President and VP of GS Alliance, been both a mentee and mentor in the GS Mentorship program, and been heavily involved with NSOP as an Orientation Leader and Crew Captain.
 He is also a working student, coaching a new generation of figure skaters around the tri-state area.
 In his free time, he enjoys and values spending time with friends and family, watching films, and experimenting with new recipes in the kitchen.